 The parallel economy thriving in Balochistan is smuggling in which local tribal heads and numerous politicians have used their backing.
 It is quantum & earnings particularly from drug trafficking, gun running, contraband goods and cars/vehicles has increased greatly, which is literally crippling the country’s economy.
 It is mainly due to the long and porous borders that provide a wide choice and flexibility to the smugglers and their goods.

+The role of the police is confined to the municipalities while the rural area is traditionally policed by the Levies.
 8 provincial ministers have purchased smuggled bullet-proof vehicles.
 Which is said that these bullet-proof vehicles were booked from UAE for Afghanistan and after that these were brought to Quetta through the routes which were used for smuggling of goods from Afghan border in Qila Abdullah district.
 0.4 to 0.5 million rupees are paid for bringing these vehicles from Afghan border to Quetta, sources said, and added that through this act a huge loss has been inflicted to the national kitty.
 In 2009, rocket launchers, mortar shells, SMG/Kalashnikovs, RPG-7 rockets, 107mm antiaircraft guns, antitank mines, and antipersonnel mines were seized which belonged to a high-profile official who is a member of the Balochistan cabinet.
 Balochistan is not only a smuggling destination; it now holds stockpiles of illegal weapons.
 Border issues are the biggest reason for the growth in arms trafficking.
 Past governments have made half-hearted efforts to seize illicit arms or regularize the sale of weapons.
 The Chaman check post is considered to be a hub of smuggling.
 (Without the involvement of border security forces guns and other merchandize cannot be smuggled into the province, there is something suspicious at upper level)

 As the Eid-ul-Azha nears, Balochistan witnesses an unprecedented increase in illegal cattle and flock smuggling to Afghanistan and Iran.
 Over a hundred trucks loaded with cattle and flocks cross the Iran and Afghan borders with complete impunity.
 Smugglers can also transport cattle on foot.
 A driver of single truck load of such animals, pays around Rs 30,000 to personnel concerned, they include; Frontier Corps, Customs and Federal Investigation Agency for backing the illegal smuggling, and the DCs, Commissioners who issue the permits to the smugglers.
 If the DCs and Commissioners stop the issue of permits, FC and other agencies will also have no excuse to let these people smuggle the animals or recycle the old permits.
 A point regarding FC Balochistan: This force has no semblance of a disciplined unit of an armed force.
 They are involved in all type of grafts and smuggling.